DataDog/terraform-provider-datadog/docs/resources/integration_pagerduty_service_object.md

 The following arguments are supported:

-* `service_name` - (Required) Your Service name in PagerDuty.
+- `service_name`: (Required) Your Service name in PagerDuty.
-* `service_key` - (Required) Your Service name associated service key in PagerDuty.
+- `service_key`: (Required) Your Service name associated service key in PagerDuty.
 Note: Since the Datadog API never returns service keys, it is impossible to detect [drifts](https://www.hashicorp.com/blog/detecting-and-managing-drift-with-terraform).
 The best way to solve a drift is to manually mark the Service Object resource with [terraform taint](https://www.terraform.io/docs/commands/taint.html) to have it destroyed and recreated.